Hotel & Accommodation in Brunei

 If you are in Brunei, you can also visit Tutong, Temburong, Brunei-Muara District, Belait

-What are the best hotels and accomodation near Brunei?
+What is the best hotels to stay in Brunei?

 How many hotels are listed in Brunei?